webgme/tutorials/_session4_visualizer/README.md

 ## Modifying the visualizer

 ### Extracting data from the model using the controller
-The controllers main duty is to extract data from the GME model and pass it to the (graphical) widget.
+The controller's main duty is to extract data from the GME model and pass it to the (graphical) widget.
 Since the data is potentially changing we need to define a territory within the project-tree from where we want the controller to be notified.

-Different UI components, like our visualizer, registers themselves as users at the GME client and passes an event handler, (`client.addUI`).
-A user then defines territories, each starting from one node and a specific depth of how many level of children is of interest.
+Different UI components, like our visualizer, register themselves as users at the GME client and pass an event handler, (`client.addUI`).
+A user then defines territories, each starting from one node and a specific depth of how many levels of children are of interest.

-Whenever there are changes within the user's territory the client will invoke the event handler with data about those changes.
-This registration of territory is done inside `selectObjectChanged` (should've been `activeObjectChanged`) in `FSMSimulatorControl.js`.
+Whenever there are changes within the user's territory, the client will invoke the event handler with data about those changes.
+This registration of territory is done inside `selectObjectChanged` (should have been `activeObjectChanged`) in `FSMSimulatorControl.js`.
 After the territory has been defined, we request the client to load those nodes (potentially from the server) in `client.updateTerritory`.
 (This call is were the actual registration of the territory takes place.)

 For the purpose of this tutorial, we are mainly interested in when the **StateMachine** node and its children all have been loaded.
-Therefore we will only define one territory and build up the entire data for the widget when it has loaded.
+Therefore, we will only define one territory and build up the entire data for the widget when it has loaded.
 For other events we will simply notify the widget that the model might be outdated.

-When we've setup a single territory in the `selectedObjectChanged` we modify the `_eventCallback` to gather all the data for the **StateMachine** and notify the widget once.
+When we have set up a single territory in the `selectedObjectChanged`, we modify the `_eventCallback` to gather all the data for the **StateMachine** and notify the widget once.

 There are three types of events for nodes within a territory: